Denys Lasdun: Early work

 Before and after Second World War service in the army, Lasdun worked for a while with Berthold Lubetkin's Tecton practice, becoming a partner.
 During this period he also completed one private house in Paddington, in Le Corbusier's style.
 After the war, Lasdun worked with Lindsay Drake on the Hallfield Estate, which had been planned by Lubetkin and Tecton in a similar patterned, tightly planned idiom to his Spa Green and Priory Green Estates.
 Lasdun's Hallfield School was the first clue to his mature style, in its use of bare concrete and angularity, as well as its more human scale.

 In the 1950s he was a partner with Jane Drew, Maxwell Fry and Lindsay Drake in Fry, Drew, Drake and Lasdun.
 His originality became more evident in his 'cluster blocks' in Bethnal Green.
 These were a response to the critique of much post-war development for creating an isolating environment and discouraging community.
 The cluster blocks grouped flats around a central tower, and tenants were intended to be able to pick out their own flats in the structure.
 The earlier blocks at Usk Street of 1954 were medium-sized, while the later block Keeling House is high-rise.
-Keeling House was sold to a private developer by the London Borough of Tower Hamlets, and is now a block of luxury flats.
-Lasdun made an excursion into private housing with his St James' Flats in 1958, the plan of which was partly derived from social housing models such as the Narkomfin Building.
+In the late 1980s Keeling House was slated for demolition by the London Borough of Tower Hamlets, who had found it difficult to manage; following a pre-emptive listing was sold to a private developer for conversion to privately owned flats, and the Lasdun adjacent low-rise slab blocks of social housing were removed at the same time.
+Lasdun made an excursion into luxury housing with his St James' Place flats in 1958, the plan of which was partly derived from social housing models such as the Narkomfin Building.